• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 Getting to Know the 10 Heuristics and the Elements of the Conversion Framework

 The 10 heuristics are designed to uncover most of the problems within a website.
-However, they are not applicable to every website and you can always add or delete any that are not appropriate for you.
+However, they do not apply to every website, and you can always add or delete anything inappropriate.

 At Invesp, we utilize the Conversion Framework to guide our heuristic evaluations.
 Much like the 10 heuristics of Jacob Neilson, the Conversion Framework is designed to keep all the key aspects that will help uncover website problems.
-Our framework is made up of seven main elements, but each element is broken down into 250 sub elements that we evaluate during a heuristic.
+Our framework comprises seven main elements, each broken down into 250 sub-elements we evaluate during a heuristic.

 Let’s go over the concepts of the 10 heuristics and the elements of the Conversion Framework:

 1. Consistency/Continuity: this principle states that users should not have to wonder whether the different words or situations mean the same thing.
-To avoid users’ confusion, always make sure that there is convention and continuity within your website.
+To avoid users’ confusion, always ensure there is convention and continuity within your website.

-A good example of lack of consistency/continuity would be the following web pages:
+A good example of a lack of consistency/continuity would be the following web pages:

-In this website, the navigation layout and wording change as the user clicks into a new page, which makes it confusing and frustrating.
+In this website, the navigation layout and wording change as the user clicks on a new page, which makes it confusing and frustrating.

 Image source: interaction-design

 This first heuristic falls under the Conversion Framework element of Trust.
-To deliver a better user experience, and persuade visitors, you need to provide them with the trust and confidence to proceed.
+To deliver a better user experience and persuade visitors, you must give them the trust and confidence to proceed.
 Lack of continuity inhibits trust, which oftentimes prompts visitors to abandon the site.
-Lack of continuity can occur from an off-site ad to the landing page, or from page to page within the same site as displayed in the example above.
+Lack of continuity can occur from an off-site ad to the landing page or from page to page within the same site, as displayed in the example above.

-2. The visibility of the interface status: according to this guideline, the website should communicate clearly with the users and keep informing them all the time about what is going on within reasonable time and appropriate feedbacks.
+2. The visibility of the interface status: according to this guideline, the website should communicate clearly with the users and keep informing them all the time about what is happening within a reasonable time and appropriate feedback.

-A simple example of interface status indicator is the spinning dial when a page is loading.
+A simple example of an interface status indicator is the spinning dial when a page is loading.

 The second element of our Conversion Framework is FUDs, which translates into fears, uncertainties, and doubts.
-A lack of communication or understanding to what is going on the site or on the page can cause FUDs and prompt visitors to abandon the site.
+A lack of communication or understanding of what is happening on the site or the page can cause FUDs and prompt visitors to abandon the site.
 Clear communication is critical to help visitors proceed.

 At the Conversion Framework, visibility of interface status falls into the sub-element called “progress indication.”
-Visitors need to know what their progress is, or the progress on something loading.
-Otherwise they will assume it is broke and leave.
+Visitors need to know their progress or progress on something loading.
+Otherwise, they will assume it is broken and leave.

 3. Error Prevention: this principle states that a great design prevents users from making errors, and, if an error occurs, the website should be able to identify it and help the user recover easily.

-An example for error prevention is helping users reset their password in case they forget it.
+An example of error prevention is helping users reset their password in case they forget it.

 Again, this heuristic would fall under FUDs.
 Not providing visitors with sufficient error prevention or alternate paths can cause fears, uncertainties, and doubts in the visitor.
 This recently happened to me after downloading the SMX app.
-It offered me a screen to login, although I did not have login information and wanted to create an account.
-There was no clear path or information to help me find the create account section on the app.
+It offered me a login screen, although I did not have login information and wanted to create an account.
+There was no clear path or information to help me find the Create Account section on the app.

-4. Recognition or recall: this principle states the importance of minimizing user’s memory load, by making all the website’s components more visible and memorable.
+4. Recognition or recall: this principle states the importance of minimizing the user’s memory load by making all the website’s components more visible and memorable.

-It is also fundamental to make instructions for using a website visible and/or easily retrievable.
+It is also fundamental to make website instructions visible and/or easily retrievable.

 Look at this example, for instance: